boto/boto3/docs/source/guide/migrationec2.rst

     for instance in instances:
         print(instance.id, instance.instance_type)

-Checking Health Status Of Instances
+Checking health status of instances
 -----------------------------------
 It is possible to get scheduled maintenance information for your running instances.
 At the time of this writing Boto 3 does not have a status resource, so you must drop down to the low-level client via ``ec2.meta.client``::